global-121/121-platform/services/README.md

 ### Authentication

 All services use [JSON Web Token](https://jwt.io/) (JWT) to handle authentication.
 The token should be passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.

+### Adding third party API tokens

+All the tokens and access keys for third party APIs are added on the .env file and subsequently imported using the environment variables within typescript files.